balena-io/docs/pages/learn/more/collected-data.md

 | Supervisor start | SystemMessage | src/supervisor.ts |

-## Data collected automatically by Mixpanel
+## Data collected automatically by Amplitude
-Mixpanel library generates a unique identifier for each device that sends an event.
+Amplitude library generates a unique identifier for each device that sends an event.
 We associate the events with the device UUID provided by {{ $names.cloud.lower }} as well.
-Besides these identifiers, we don’t send any other user ID to Mixpanel.
+Besides these identifiers, we don’t send any other user ID to Amplitude.

-Mixpanel library automatically extracts geographical location data from the device’s IP address, so it collects city, region and country information.
+Amplitude library automatically extracts geographical location data from the device’s IP address, so it collects city, region and country information.
-See more in a [relevant article by Mixpanel][mixpanel-auto-collection].
+See more in a [relevant article by Amplitude][amplitude-auto-collection].

 ## About logging
 Logs produced by applications deployed to the devices via {{ $names.company.lower }} supervisor application